 Manson: Will I try to help you people?
-I don’t know whether it would help anyone.
-And I’ve never thought about that.
-You guy would have to show me what help is so I’d know what it is.
+I don’t know whether it would help anyone, and I’ve never thought about that.
+You guys would have to show me what help is so I’d know what it is.
 Teach me, I will learn.
 I’m just a little kid in mind.
 See, I’ve been in jail thirty-something years.
 I’ve never been in your world outside.
 I’m like a little kid out there.

 Emmons: Will your life story help somebody else understand how to proceed?

 Manson: If it was possible to present everything that has came down in the past few years in a positive perspective, it would be advantageous to other people, I would imagine.
 But if they had eyes in their head, and could see under the bed, they would see the heads are lead with eyes of wood.
 And it really doesn’t matter because rubber fingers are taking their hands off into the universe anyway.
 The level of comprehension that you hold in your mind is only taught to you by a school book. it’s in a sorority house.
 My father jumps off of the second world war in the ruptured ducks wearing the little pins and the buttons, in section eight in the nut ward.
 And all of the people that have gone crazy.

 Manson: My father was all men that I have ever met in prison.
 Nuell was one of my fathers.
 Creepy Karpis is another.
 I learned something from everyone; the captains, the wardens, I never missed anybody.
 I learned as much as I could from anybody I could get a hold of.
 And I never met anyone that I couldn’t learn something from.
 But now I have learned what I have learned, I don’t think you people want to know what I know.
 You wouldn’t like it.